databricks/scala-style-guide/README.md

 ### <a name='perf-collection'>Scala Collection Library</a>

-For performance sensitive code, prefer Java collection library over Scala ones.
-The Scala collection library often is slower than Java's, and some operations can have surprisingly bad asymptotic performance (i.e. seemingly O(1) operations might be turned into O(n)).
-An especially bad offender of this is `Seq#size()` being O(n) in some cases.
+For performance sensitive code, prefer Java collection library over Scala ones, since the Scala collection library often is slower than Java's.

 ### <a name='perf-private'>private[this]</a>